Does it Snow in San Diego?

 Skiing, snowboarding, sledding, and ice skating are popular outdoor activities and hiking is year-round due to its numerous trails close to town.
 Permits are required and can be purchased from the San Jacinto Ranger Station.

 One of our favorite ways to celebrate winter is sitting in the hot tub in the evening surrounded by the beauty of the season.
-Airbnb offers a host of places to spend the night from A-frame cabins to more luxurious accommodations.
+Vacation Rentals are the way to go.
+VRBO offers a host of places to spend the night from A-frame cabins to more luxurious accommodations.

 Big Bear (3 Hours, 45 Minutes)